-Migrateful aims to improve wellbeing and quality of life for refugees and asylum seekers living in Britain, and to facilitate integration between British citizens and refugees.
+Migrateful aims to improve wellbeing and quality of life for refugees, asylum seekers and migrants living in Britain, and to facilitate integration between British citizens and the migrant community.
 These aims are reflected in six measurable outcomes:

 - To improve wellbeing for refugees and asylum seekers

 - To improve English skills for refugees and asylum seekers

 - To increase confidence and leadership skills for refugees and asylum seekers